resim-ai/open-core/docs/resim/metrics/metrics_builds.md

 Metrics builds are code which is run *after* your test runs, taking experience and log data, and writing it to a format that the ReSim app is able to plot in app dashboard.
 Our current supported language for metrics is **Python**.

-## How to register Metrics Builds
+## How to Register Metrics Builds

 Just like regular system builds, you need to make a docker image and register metrics builds with the ReSim CLI before you can run them.
 When registered, they should appear in the ReSim app when creating test suites or running ad hoc tests.
-For more on registering metrics builds, see [Run batches with metrics](https://docs.resim.ai/metrics-builds/) in the ReRun docs.
+For more on registering metrics builds, see [Run batches with metrics](https://docs.resim.ai/setup/metrics-builds/) in the ReRun docs.
 For the purpose of this doc, we'll assume you have such a docker image registered, and just talk about what it should do.

 ## Test Mode vs Batch Mode